 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 Companies in this industry provide management, scientific, and technical consulting services, including specialized services such as environmental, human resources, IT, logistics, and marketing consulting.
 Major companies include Booz Allen, Deloitte Consulting, IBM Global Services, and McKinsey & Company, (all based in the US), as well as Accenture (Ireland), Roland Berger (Germany), and Tata Consultancy Services (India).

 The worldwide consulting services industry generates about $300 billion in revenue annually.
 The US and Europe are the largest markets for consulting services, but global firms are targeting other industrialized regions with emerging economies for growth.
 The size and economic growth of China and Brazil, in particular, have attracted major investments from consultancies.

-The US consulting services industry includes about 130,000 firms with combined annual revenue of about $160 billion and is expected to grow at a moderate rate in the next two years.
+The US consulting services industry includes about 130,000 firms with combined annual revenue of about $160 billion.
 Key growth drivers include corporate profit levels, major changes to regulatory requirements, and the emergence of new technologies.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options